Head-Heart-Hands | Formation

-Christian fellowship, especially being connected to a local church, is an important part of following Jesus.
+Christian fellowship, including being connected to a local church, is an important part of following Jesus.

 Maybe you’ve heard Jesus described this way: “Jesus didn’t like religious people.
 And he wasn’t a fan of organized religious gatherings.
 In fact, he was against anything related to religion and church.”